A bus crashes into a semi truck, splitting it in half and leaving 19 people hospitalized

 The driver of a tractor-trailer lost control, and the semi truck filled with mail overturned, state police said.

-A nearby charter bus wasn't able to avoided the overturned semi and struck it.
+A nearby charter bus wasn't able to avoid the overturned semi and struck it.

 "The impact of the crash split the tractor-trailer in half," Geller said.
 "The bus ran off the right side of the highway and came to rest against the guardrail."